robertopauletto/javascript/README.md

   <a name="functions--signature-spacing"></a><a name="7.11"></a>
   - [7.11](#functions--signature-spacing) Spacing in a function signature. eslint: [`space-before-function-paren`](https://eslint.org/docs/rules/space-before-function-paren) [`space-before-blocks`](https://eslint.org/docs/rules/space-before-blocks)

-    > Why?
+    > Perchè?
 Consistency is good, and you shouldn’t have to add or remove a space when adding or removing a name.

     ```javascript
-    // bad
+    // male
     const f = function(){};
     const g = function (){};
     const h = function() {};

-    // good
+    // bene
     const x = function () {};
     const y = function a() {};
     ```